Vuoi ExpressVPN sul tuo Mac?Vedi l'applicazione per Mac

 Non vuoi leggere questa pagina?Parla con una persona

-This guide will show you how to manually configure your Mac computer with other DNS server addresses.
+This guide will show you how to change the DNS settings on your Mac device.

-Note: If you’re connecting to your ISP via a PPPoE (Point-to-Point Protocol over Ethernet) connection, then set the DNS servers on the PPPoE connection itself and then restart your computer for the DNS settings to take effect.
+If you are connecting to your ISP via a PPPoE (Point-to-Point Protocol over Ethernet) connection, set the DNS servers on the PPPoE connection itself, then restart your computer for the DNS settings to take effect.